 Keep in mind that, when approaching any legal research problem, it is often advantageous to start with a secondary source.
 There are many excellent print reference sources, online guides, and treatises that can be extremely helpful when approaching a foreign, comparative, or international law question.

 For assistance citing to foreign and international materials in U.S. legal publications and documents, see the most recent edition of The Bluebook.
-For assistance interpreting foreign and international legal citations, see:
+For assistance interpreting foreign and international legal citations, see the following:

 There are a number of resources on the WWW that provide introductions to various aspects of foreign and international legal research.